FrancaUvere/New_Word_Predictor-NLP-/README.md

-`It should be noted that this model is made to function on user previous input, but predictions will still be made.` `To save your user input, click the 'Clear the textarea' button.` `If any error is given, please, retake the steps`
+`It should be noted that this model is made to function on user previous input, but predictions will still be made.` `To save your user input, click the 'Clear the textarea' button.` `If any error is given, please, retake the steps` `This project was underataken by a software engineer (me) and a machine leaners.
+The machine-learning engineer was responsible for the training of the model.